micpan0312/EmbedSys_Sunseeker/docs/report.md

 # 2. Related Work

-**Human Following of Mobile Robot: [15]** In this Article, the robot uses computer vision and a constant loop of image searching for the subject.
+In this article "**Human Following of Mobile Robot** [15]", the robot uses computer vision and a constant loop of image searching for the subject.
 In our work, we would like to loop searching for the window and move to the distance where the sunlight would be.
 The robot loop would include the camera sensor, which also checks the frame per second when the object is detected.
 The algorithm pattern and computer vision is what we used for our project.

+We sought inspiration and motivation in this next paper “**Smart Plant Pot** [16].”.
+In this research, the authors were trying to develop a smart automated system that helped plants with their growing conditions by monitoring their soil moisture, temperature, and sunlight.
+When any of the metrics fell under the required threshold, it would automatically warn the user and suggest corresponding actions.
+We noticed that, even though it had an automatic watering and cooling mechanism, the sunlight requirement still was limited to human intervention or replaced with an artificial light.
+Research has pointed out sunlight is still generally considered more preferable and beneficial for plant growth than artificial light.
+Hence, we were inspired and motivated to look into the possible approaches and solutions.

 # 3. Technical Approach